By Otibho Edeke-Agbareh, Humanitarian Services Manger at Kenyon International

 “There is no health without mental health,” were the words famously used by Dr Brook Chisholm, the first Director-General of the World Health Organisation (WHO).
 As the world grapples with war, civil unrest, the effects of global warming and our immergence of a new normal as we slowly come out of a global pandemic, the topic of mental health, stress and its impact on the citizens of planet earth has never been more critical.

-Mental health is the invisible aspect of our health; it’s not something we can touch or see, but yet it plays a vital role in our ability to complete our activities of daily life.
-Mental health is not merely a mental health disorder or symptoms; it is a state of overall wellbeing and productivity.
+Mental health is the invisible aspect of our health; it’s not something we can touch or see, yet it plays a vital role in our ability to complete our activities of daily life.
+Mental health is not merely a mental health disorder or symptoms, it is a state of overall wellbeing and productivity.

 However, in a world that is every changing, how do you attain this state of overall wellbeing and productivity?
-Especially when fear and anxiety seem to be spreading just as quickly due to our shared access to the internet and social media.
-Early evidence released by the WHO on 2nd March 2002 showed there has been an 27% in cases of major depressive disorders globally.
+Especially when fear and anxiety seem to be spreading just as quickly, due to our shared access to the internet and social media.
+Early evidence released by the WHO on 2nd March 2002 showed there has been an 27% increase in cases of major depressive disorders globally.
 So, the predictions made by the United Nations in 2020 regarding an increase globally in the number of people experiencing mental vulnerability was not wrong.

 Tackling mental vulnerabilities